DavAug/chi/README.md

 ```

 ### Modelling and inference with erlotinib
 Polished tutorials do currently not exist, but are on the way.
-In the mean time, please find examples of how erlotinib is
+In the mean time, please find examples of how chi is
-used to study the tumour growth inhibiting effect of the drug *erlotinib* in mice [here](https://github.com/DavAug/erlotinib/tree/main/analysis).
+used to study the tumour growth inhibiting effect of the drug erlotinib in mice [here](https://github.com/DavAug/chi/tree/main/analysis).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.